pingleware/pingleware-contracts/README.md

 STO Market https://stomarket.com/market

-# Wha is different between pingleware-contracts and other contract frameworks?
+# What is different between pingleware-contracts and other contract frameworks?
 While the other contract frameworks provide templates to help you build contracts, they fall short from real world model implementation. pingleware-contracts provide a template for real world use of smart contracts across many industries, saving you development time and expense?

 # End-of-Life Doctrine